status-im/nimbus-eth2/docs/the_nimbus_book/src/index.md

 This book explains the ways in which you can use Nimbus to either monitor the beacon chain or become a fully-fledged validator.

 !!! tip
-    [The Merge](https://ethereum.org/en/upgrades/merge/) is happening soon!
+    [The Merge 🐼](https://ethereum.org/en/upgrades/merge/) is happening soon!
 Bookmark our [merge readiness](./merge.md) page to stay on top of how you need to prepare.

 !!! note
     Staking and becoming a validator on Ethereum requires 32 ETH, a stable high-speed internet connection and an always-on server.
 Before staking, make sure that you understand the requirements and practice setting up a validator on a testnet.
 [Pooled staking](https://ethereum.org/en/staking/pools/) and [Staking as a service](https://ethereum.org/en/staking/saas/) are alternative ways to stake in the network.
 You can also run a Nimbus node without staking.